qiao/fingertree.js/README.md

 split[1].measure; // 1

-// Create a finger-tree with an custom measurer. var measurer = {
+// Create a finger-tree with a custom measurer. var measurer = {
   identity: function () {
     return -Infinity;